-For instance, a cloud-based video streaming service may charge customers a surcharge fee for choosing to stream high-definition movies rather than standard definition movies.
+For instance, you can associate surcharge with a cloud-based video streaming service if your customer choses to stream high-definition movies rather than standard definition movies.

-Surcharges may be assessed as a flat fee or as a percentage of an invoiced amount.
+You can configure a surcharge as a flat fee or as a percentage of an invoiced amount.
 A surcharge can be assigned directly to an account, a Master Plan Instance(s) subscribed to by an account, or both.
-A surcharge may also be applied to a form of payment, such as Payment Terms (example, Net 30 Days) or a form of electronic payment method.
+You can also apply a surcharge to a form of payment, such as Payment Terms (example, Net 30 Days), electronic payment methods, or charges for an NSO associated with an Installment Term.

 The screenshot below displays an account invoice with the following: